BTCEnoch/bitcoin_protozoa/bitcoin_protozoa/traits/00_summary.md

 5. **Attack Behaviors**: Offensive, tactical behaviors for ATTACK particles

 Behaviors create the dynamic, lifelike qualities of the particle creatures through emergent patterns and interactions.

+## Mutation Traits

+The mutation traits document details the rare bonuses that enhance a creature beyond its base traits:

+1. **Single-Group Boosts**: Enhance a single group (CORE, CONTROL, MOVEMENT, DEFENSE, ATTACK)
+2. **Multi-Group Boosts**: Enhance multiple groups simultaneously (pairs or triples)
+3. **Global Boosts**: Provide smaller bonuses to all five groups
+4. **Special Effects**: Offer unique bonuses like dodge chance or regeneration
+5. **Particle Count Bonuses**: Add particles to a group (high rarity only)

+Mutations are assigned based on Bitcoin confirmation milestones, with higher confirmations increasing the chance of rarer mutations.
+The 200 mutation traits are distributed across six rarity tiers: Common (60), Uncommon (50), Rare (40), Epic (30), Legendary (15), and Mythic (5).

 ## Force Fields